Myles Straw Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.92 team ERA ranks seventh across all MLB pitching staffs.
+- The Twins have the eighth-ranked team ERA among all MLB pitching staffs (3.94).

-- The right-hander last pitched on Wednesday against the Milwaukee Brewers, when he threw five innings, allowing three earned runs while giving up four hits.
+- The righty last appeared on Thursday against the Texas Rangers, when he went five innings, allowing five earned runs while giving up 10 hits.

 © 2023 Data Skrive.
 All rights reserved.